taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 10

 Min is back in PQ's office.
-PQ examines the black market injector and substance.
+The **SIGNAL SCRAMBLE BUBBLE** is on, as PQ examines the black market injector and substance.

 Min: "I'm SO LUCKY I was wearing the biohazard suit.
 Rajue is the LAST person who should see my subdermal shield."